Call Us Today: 01702 910075

 Types Of Boiler We Repair

-We repair all types of boiler these include Gas, Lpg, Oil and Electric Boilers whether they are Regular, Combi or System Boilers.
+We repair all types of boiler.
+These include Gas, Lpg, Oil and Electric Boilers, Regular, Combi or System Boilers.

 Combi Boilers are often found in smaller properties or in homes where space is restricted.
 They don’t need a pump or cylinder as hot water is heated on demand as water flows through the internal heating element.
 Combi Boiler repairs are generally the most simple.